Lelekhoa1812/Sentiment-Analysis-with-Obsei/README.md

 ## **Conclusion**

 Obsei bridges the gap between data collection and actionable insights.
 By integrating advanced NLP techniques with a flexible pipeline architecture, businesses can efficiently analyze web content and derive valuable sentiment-based insights.
 This project demonstrates how Obsei, Hugging Face Transformers, and Trafilatura can empower organizations to make informed decisions, enhance customer experiences, and stay ahead of the competition.

 ---

+## **Acknowledgment**

+This project was developed as an internship product for **iNet Solution**, showcasing the application of advanced NLP techniques to extract meaningful insights from web content.
+It demonstrates the potential of **Obsei** and Hugging Face Transformers for sentiment analysis, summarization, and trend detection.

+---